Activity note: Hotel check-in from 3:00 p.m.

 Lunch: Under the shade of endemic Torrey Pines, enjoy a soup and half sandwich at the Birch Aquarium Café, plus a cookie, small juice, and bottled water; additional non-alcoholic beverages available for purchase.

-Afternoon: At the end of our field trip, we will ride to town and set out for a walk with our Group Leader along the famous La Jolla coves that will take us to nearby Seal Beach, protected by cliffs and part of a marine reserve.
+Afternoon: At the end of our field trip, we will ride to town and set out for a walk with our Group Leader along the famous La Jolla coves.
+Protected by cliffs and part of a marine reserve, swimmers can be found here year round along with the nearby seal beach.
 Our walk will conclude at the business street for time at leisure to enjoy the cafés, boutiques, and galleries.
-Our afternoon comes to a close with a drive to the top of Mount Soledad, a War Memorial, for a magnificent 360 degree view of San Diego and a pristine opportunity to watch the sunset.
-Drive down the hill again to one of the several small restaurant areas around La Jolla, where we will eat dinner.
+Our afternoon comes to a close with a drive to the top of Mount Soledad, a War Memorial, for a magnificent 360 degrees view of San Diego and a pristine opportunity to watch the sunset.
+Return to San Diego Bay for dinner at a restaurant on Harbor Island with a beautiful view of the downtown skyline.

 Evening: On the return drive to the hotel, continue in the Christmas spirit with a visit to a beautifully lit neighborhood referred to as “Clairmont Christmas Park.”
 We will explore this neighborhood from the comfort of our coach with commentary.